Late to the party, Obama seeks bigger U.S. Africa role

 "Some countries are sceptical about AGOA because it is oriented towards the U.S. companies and can be politically manipulated," Besseling said.
 For example Swaziland was cut from AGOA last month due to U.S. concerns over democracy there.

-Obama officials are hoping to leverage U.S. corporations like General Electric Co (GE.N), Caterpillar Inc (CAT.N) and Procter & Gamble Co (PG.N) into more business opportunities in Africa amid intense competition from across the globe.
+Obama officials are hoping to leverage U.S. corporations like General Electric Co, Caterpillar Inc and Procter & Gamble Co into more business opportunities in Africa amid intense competition from across the globe.

 "In the boards of directors of big global U.S. companies, more and more people are raising their hands at meetings and saying 'why aren't we in Africa?'," said Toby Moffett, a former Congressman from Connecticut and a senior adviser at law firm Mayer Brown LLP, who has represented African governments.